Mila Kunis and Ashton Kutcher Walk Their First Red Carpet Together Since That '70s Show

 Kimberly White/Getty Images

-In their first joint red carpet appearance since That '70's Show, Mila Kunis and Ashton Kutcher attended the Sixth Annual Breakthrough Prize Ceremony.
+Mila Kunis and Ashton Kutcher attended the Sixth Annual Breakthrough Prize Ceremony on Sunday—making it their first red carpet appearance together since appearing on That 70's Show.

 The Bad Moms actress wore a Dolce & Gabbana dress featuring a full, floral skirt and a sheer black top.
 Her hubby donned a classic black tuxedo and bowtie.

 While posing for pictures on the red carpet, Kutcher lovingly put his arm around his wife and told her something that made her chuckle.